Fighting for Financial Stability After Recovering from Life-Changing Injuries

 For more than a decade, Arnold & Itkin has helped the victims of negligence—car accidents, work accidents, premises liability injuries, and more—get what they needed for medical care.
 We've cleared their debts and helped them get enough put away to pay for treatment for the rest of their lives.
 No avoiding the doctor.
 No more collectors calling.
 No more shame with every ER visit.
 In total, we've secured billions of dollars for people burdened by costs they shouldn't have to pay.

 If you were hurt through no fault of your own, call us.
 You can review your options for free with one of our attorneys.
-If we can help you, we'll cover the cost of your case from start to finish, connect you with the medical specialists you need, and handle any insurance disputes on your behalf.
-Meanwhile, we'll hold whoever caused your accident accountable—helping to replace your income and provide for your family.
+If we can help you, we'll forward the cost of your case from start to finish, connect you with the medical specialists you need, and handle any insurance disputes on your behalf.
+Meanwhile, we'll fight to hold whoever caused your accident accountable—helping to replace your income and provide for your family.

 Don't worry about fighting for every penny from your adjuster—we'll take care of that.
 You focus on healing.